Bill Text: CA SB892 | 2023-2024 | Regular Session | Amended

 LEGISLATIVE COUNSEL'S DIGEST

 SB 892, as amended, Padilla.
-Public contracts: automated decision systems: AI risk management tools: procurement standards.
+Public contracts: automated decision tools: systems: procurement standards.

 Existing law requires all contracts for the acquisition of information technology goods and services related to information technology projects, as defined, to be made by or under the supervision of the Department of Technology.
 Existing law requires all other contracts for the acquisition of information technology goods or services to be made by or under the supervision of the Department of General Services.
 Under existing law, both the Department of Technology and the Department of General Services are authorized to delegate their authority to another agency, as specified.